 By the way, even in 1959 there was no talk about an avalanche.
 It was said that they were running, holding hands, as if they couldn't see.

 СЕК: What was the version then?
 Test weapons.
 Why?
-Because the tourists were burned, poisoned.
+Because the hikers were burned, poisoned.
 Judging by their actions - they were blinded.
 They scattered, there were not all in one place.
 There was a moment of insanity.
 It can be from poisoning, and from cold.
 Night in the woods, in the dark.
 Slowly moving, very poorly thinking.
 They took hold of branches, coudln't see two steps ahead.

 MP: Did Kolya know Semyon Zolotaryov before this trek?

 СЕК: We don't think so.
 Semyon joined the group unexpectedly for everyone.
-It can not be ruled out that it was incerted to monitor the tourists.
+It can not be ruled out that it was incerted to monitor the hikers.
 If Kolya suspected that Semyon Zolotaryov cooperated with the KGB, then I think is very probable that there would be some kinf of dislike between Kolya and Zolotaryov, because one suffered from the KGB, and the other was working with them.

 MP: Yes, there was such a directive to search parties in the party committee: to collect information that the unidentified part of the group (the last four bodies in the ravine) could not have been escaped abroad.
 This information is confirmed by E. Zinoviev, V. M. Askinadzi, and Y. E. Yudin.
-But in my opinion Semyon Alexeevich (I think M.P. means Alexandrovich - ed. note) had another task in that expedition, much more complicated and responsible than watching the Komsomol members, so that they don't abscond.
+But in my opinion Semyon Alekseevich (I think M.P. means Aleksandrovich - ed. note) had another task in that expedition, much more complicated and responsible than watching the Komsomol members, so that they don't abscond.